Monster (Paramore song)

 "Monster" is a song by American rock band Paramore.
 It was released on June 7, 2011 for digital download.
 It is also the second single from the Transformers: Dark of the Moon OST, which was released on June 14, 2011.
 It is the first song to not feature former band members Josh and Zac Farro, who separated from the band in 2010.

 The song won Choice Rock Track at the 2011 Teen Choice Awards.
 On March 24, 2016, the song was certified gold by the Recording Industry Association of America (RIAA), for sales exceeding 500,000.

 Taylor York performed the drum parts for the track.

 Composition and release

 James Montgomery of MTV noted the number of times that the word "you" is used in the lyrics of "Monster" because of its subjectivity.
 He suggested that the song is about former members of the group Josh and Zac Farro, since they left the band in 2010 and it is the first track without them.
+Entertainment Weekly stated that, while the song is "a tad slugier than their usual fare", it is "exactly the dark, tighly-constructed emo you would expect.
 According to Jon Blistein of Billboard, the song has elements of grunge, such as loud-soft dynamics, big vocals, and loud, crunchy guitars.